-Confocal featured more strongly than ever before at DDW 2009 with the key surprise being the large number of presentations that featured confocal endomicroscopy but were not about endomicroscopy.
+Confocal featured more strongly than ever before at Digestive Disease Week (DDW) 2009, with the key surprise being the large number of presentations that featured confocal endomicroscopy.
 Put simply, endomicroscopy was included alongside all of the other mainstream endoscopy technologies such as ultrasound and high definition endoscopy, featuring in over 60 presentations.

-Publications continue to proliferate rapidly in GI and are too numerous to mention individually, however a regularly updated bibliography can be found on Optiscan's website.

-A new multicentre trial in the US led by Dr. Marcia Canto from Johns Hopkins Hospital (Baltimore, MD, USA), has received funding from the American Society for Gastrointestinal Endoscopy (ASGE).
-Other hospitals participating in the study include the Cleveland Clinic (Cleveland, OH, USA), Massachusetts General Hospital (Boston, MA, USA), Mount Sinai Medical Center (New York, NY, USA) and the University of Mainz (Mainz, Germany).
-This independent endorsement by a major US learned society reflects the importance of the technique and its potential to address a major area of need in endoscopy for Barrett's oesophagus.
+Publications continue to proliferate rapidly in gastrointestinal endoscopy (GI) and are too numerous to mention individually.
+A regularly updated bibliography can be found on Optiscan's website.
+A new multicentre trial in the US led by Dr Marcia Canto from Johns Hopkins Hospital (Baltimore, MD, USA), has received funding from the American Society for Gastrointestinal Endoscopy (ASGE).
+Other hospitals participating in the study include the Cleveland Clinic (Cleveland, OH, USA), Massachussetts General Hospital (Boston, MA, USA), Mount Sinai Medical Center (New York, NY, USA) and the University of Mainz (Mainz, Germany).
+This independent endorsement by a highly regarded US learned society reflects the importance of the technique and its potential to address a major area of need in endoscopy for Barrett's esophagus.
 The multi-centre nature of the trial and its randomised controlled design is expected to produce a weight of medical evidence sufficient to influence practice guidelines.
 This would be a major stimulus to uptake of the technology.

 Utilisation of the technology continues to escalate.
 For example, the University of Mainz now uses endomicroscopy routinely, having performed over 3,000 procedures and training approximately 100 endoscopists in the technique per year.
-Systems are now in use in USA, Germany, UK, France, Italy, Spain, Sweden, Netherlands, Japan, Australia, China (inc Hong Kong), Singapore, Romania, Czech republic, Russia, South Africa.
+Systems are now in use in USA, Germany, UK, France, Italy, Spain, Sweden, Netherlands, Japan, Australia, China (including Hong Kong), Singapore, Romania, Czech Republic, Russia, and South Africa.

-Things have also progressed locally; confocal endomicroscopy is now available 4 major Australia hospitals with several others soon to be established with the device.
-On the 2nd and 3rd of April 2009, Monash Medical Centre hosted a symposium on "Technical Advances in Gastroenterology - Endomicroscopy and Endoscopic Ultrasound.
+Market development has also progressed locally.
+Confocal endomicroscopy is now available in four major Australian hospitals with several others soon to be established with the device.
+In April 2009, Monash Medical Centre hosted a symposium on "Technical Advances in Gastroenterology - Endomicroscopy and Endoscopic Ultrasound".
 One of the two international guests at the conference was Professor Ralf Kiesslich, Chief of Endoscopy, Johannes Gutenberg University Mainz, Germany.
 Professor Kiesslich demonstrated the use of the Pentax ISC-1000 endomicroscope during two live cases.
 Those cases were then discussed by attendees with direction from a panel of experts.

-Chairing the proceedings for most of the two days and Director of the Symposium was Dr. David Devonshire Head of Endoscopy, Monash Medical Centre Melbourne, Australia.
+Chairing the proceedings for most of the two days, and Director of the Symposium, was Dr. David Devonshire, Head of Endoscopy, Monash Medical Centre Melbourne, Australia.
 Dr Devonshire is himself an endomicroscopist, having undertaken the training offered by Professor Kiesslich in Germany.
-After the event Professor Kiesslich, considered by many the father of endomicroscopy, commented on how far the Australian endoscopy community had come in just the last 12 months in their adoption of endomicroscopy.
+After the event Professor Kiesslich, considered by many to be the father of endomicroscopy, commented on how far the Australian endoscopy community had come in just the last 12 months in their adoption of endomicroscopy.